DataONEorg/hashstore/README.md

 ## HashStore Overview

-HashStore is a content-addressable file management system that utilizes the content identifier of an object to address files.
-The system stores objects, references (refs) and metadata in its respective directories and provides an API for interacting with the store.
+HashStore is an object storage system that stores data objects based on the their content identifiers.
+The system stores objects, references (refs) and metadata in its respective directories and provides a content identifier-based API for interacting with the HashStore.
 HashStore storage classes (like `FileHashStore`) must implement the HashStore interface to ensure the expected usage of HashStore.

 ###### Public API Methods
 - store_object